Sunday Bulletin

 Schedule for the Week

-Sunday St. John’s Divine Service with Communion – 8:15 am
+Sunday St. John’s Service of the Word – 8:15 am

 Sunday School – 9:30 am